 Residents receive a score based on the evaluation of their application materials as well as a personal interview conducted by members of the Admissions Committee.
-Interviews for resident applicants are not automatically granted, but are strictly by invitation only.
+Interviews for resident applicants are not automatically granted but are strictly by invitation only.
 The nonresidents' qualitative score is based on file review by members of the Admissions Committee.
 Personal interviews are not offered to nonresident applicants.

 Strong applications include letters of recommendation from references who have had recent experiences with the applicant.
-The CVM requires three letters of recommendation, one of which must come from a veterinarian, preferably one with whom the applicant has worked under (e.g. employment, job shadowing, training, etc.).
+The CVM requires three letters of recommendation, one of which must come from a veterinarian, preferably one with whom has working experience with the applicant (e.g. employment, job shadowing, training, etc.).